Government of Odisha partners with Breakthrough and J-PAL South Asia to introduce gender equity program in 23,000 government schools in the state

 The MoU was signed at an event today in the presence of Shri Samir Ranjan Das, Hon’ble Minister for School and Mass Education Department, Government of Odisha, Sohini Bhattacharya, CEO, Breakthrough, Shobhini Mukerji, Executive Director, J-PAL South Asia, and several other officials from the department.

 Shri Samir Ranjan Dash, Minister, School and Mass Education, said: “Gender equality is very important.
 We are working on it.”

 The curriculum, designed by the NGO Breakthrough, uses interactive classroom discussions to encourage adolescent boys and girls to reflect on culturally embedded gender norms, roles, and discriminatory practices to transform their gender attitudes, aspirations, and behaviors.
-Through this partnership, the curriculum will be integrated into the Social Studies syllabus for adolescent boys and girls from Grades 6 to 10 in over 18,000 elementary and 5,000 secondary schools in Odisha by August 2022.
+Through this partnership, the curriculum will be integrated into the Social Studies syllabus for adolescent boys and girls from Grades 6 to 10 in over 18,000 middle and 5,000 secondary schools in Odisha by August 2022.